Cuprate/cuprate/books/protocol/src/p2p_network/message_flows/new_block.md

 # New Block

 This is used whenever a new block is to be sent to peers.
-Only the fluffy block flow is described here, as the other method is depreciated.
+Only the fluffy block flow is described here, as the other method is deprecated.

 ## Flow